thoughtsunificator/instagram-dm-unsender/README.md

 >  Any of these can go wrong for various reasons, so if you're having an issue make sure to explain the particular of the message thread your trying to unsend is (without divulging any personal information please).

 ⚠️ Instagram has rate limits.
-After a certain number of messages, you might get blocked from unsending another message for a period of time.
+After a certain number of messages, you might get temporarily blocked from unsending another message for a period of time.
+You can confirm this by manually unsending a message, if it fails then you might have been temporarily blocked.

 ## Installing